-Do not use .isodefault or .isodef or any other file extension as it may not work - you can use a .mnu file (see below).See this page for how to suppress the auto-suggest text.
+Do not use .isodefault or .isodef or .iso64 or any other file extension as it may not work - you can use a .mnu file however (see below).See this page for how to suppress the E2B auto-suggestion text.

 How to tell if it has worked correctly